-Management of entities
+Management of vehicles

-An exempted company's management rests with its board of directors, an exempted limited partnership's with its general partner (typically a Cayman Islands exempted company and so ultimately with that entity's board) and an LLC's with its manager, and these are all referred to as 'operators'.
+An exempted company's management rests with its board of directors, an ELP's with its general partner (typically a Cayman Islands exempted company and so ultimately with that entity's board), an LLC's with its manager, and a unit trust's with its trustee and these are all referred to as 'operators'.
 Typically investment management authority is delegated to an investment manager or adviser although the relevant operator will always be required under generally applicable law to maintain oversight of the investment manager's functions.

 CIMA has provided guidance on best practice for fund governance which should be followed by operators of all funds.
-See our guide to duties and obligations of a director of a Cayman Islands fund for further details.
+See our Guide to duties and obligations of a director of a Cayman Islands fund for further details.